FREE SHIPPING FROM 150€📦🇩🇪

 Liability for content

-As a service provider, we are responsible for our own content on these pages in accordance with general law (according to Section 7 Para.1 German Telemedia Act).
-However, as a service provider, we are not obligated to monitor submitted or stored third-party information or to search for evidences that indicate illegal activities (Sections 8 to 10 German Telemedia Act).
-This does not affect obligations to remove information or to block the use of information in accordance with general law.
-In this case, liability is only possible at the time of knowledge about a specific violation of law.
-If we become aware of such violations, we will remove this content immediately.
+As a service provider, we are responsible for our own content on these pages in accordance with general law (pursuant to Section 7 Paragraph 1 of the German Telemedia Act (TMG)).
+However, as a service provider, we are not obligated to monitor transmitted or stored third-party information or to investigate circumstances that indicate illegal activity (Sections 8 to 10 TMG).
+Obligations to remove or block the use of information in accordance with general law remain unaffected.
+However, liability in this respect is only possible from the point at which we become aware of a specific legal infringement.
+Upon becoming aware of such legal infringements, we will remove this content immediately.

 Liability for links

-Our offer contains links to external third-party websites over whose content we have no influence.
-We therefore cannot accept any liability for this external content.
-The respective provider or operator of the pages is always responsible for the content of the linked pages.
-The linked pages were checked for possible legal violations at the time of linking.
-Illegal content was not recognizable at the time of linking.
-However, permanent control of the content of the linked pages is not reasonable without concrete evidence of a legal violation.
-If we become aware of any legal violations, we will remove such links immediately.
+Our website contains links to external websites of third parties, over whose content we have no control.
+Therefore, we cannot assume any liability for this external content.
+The respective provider or operator of the linked pages is always responsible for their content.
+The linked pages were checked for possible legal violations at the time the links were created.
+Illegal content was not identified at the time the links were created.
+However, continuous monitoring of the content of linked pages is not reasonable without concrete evidence of a legal violation.
+Upon notification of legal violations, we will remove such links immediately.